-- (18) Purchase & Sale Documentation Requirements.
-A Certified Company shall comply with the following requirements: - (a) Scope of Standard This standard shall apply to the purchase and sale of receivables by a Certified Company on or after August 1, 2016, although reasonable efforts should be made to comply with this standard effective with its adoption.
+- (18)Purchase & Sale Documentation Requirements.
+A Certified Company shall comply with the following requirements: - (a) Scope of Standard This standard shall apply to the purchase and sale of receivables6 by a Certified Company on or after August 1, 2016 and the purchase and sale of judgments by a Certified Company on or after August 1, 2017, although reasonable efforts should be made to comply with this standard effective with its adoption.
 This standard may contain requirements that are greater than that mandated by state and federal laws and regulations - in such instances, a Certified Company shall comply with this standard unless doing so would be interpreted as a violation of such law or regulation.
-This standard does not prohibit: (i) putbacks to an originating creditor or prior owner based on terms of the contract; (ii) sales/transfers to subsidiaries or affiliates of the Certified Company; (iii) sales made part of a merger or acquisition transaction involving all or substantially all of the Certified Company's assets; and (iv) transfers to a creditor made in connection with the Certified Company's default on a loan or lending agreement.
+This standard does not prohibit: (i) putbacks to an originating creditor or prior owner based on terms of the contract; (ii) sales/transfers to subsidiaries or affiliates of the Certified Company; (iii) sales made part of a merger or acquisition transaction involving all or substantially all of the Certified Company's assets; and